albarji/neurowriter/README.md

 [nvidia-docker](https://github.com/NVIDIA/nvidia-docker), and perform the build as

     make build-image-gpu

-Once built, you can start a notebook server accesible from you host machine with

-    make notebook-server

-or the following to allow this notebook to make use of the GPUs in your host machine:

-    make notebook-server-gpu
+Running a container of this image opens a command line terminal inside the container, which you can use to execute the main scripts interactively, or a particular script by providing the command as parameters to docker run.
+We highly recommend mounting a volume to store the processing results outside the container.

 ## Usage

 The basic process to create a text generator is the following: